Frequently Asked Questions

 The card is deactivated.
 If you find it, you should dispose of it because deactivated cards can NOT be reactivated.

 Can I keep my expired ID as a memento?

 Yes, if your expired ID is one of the following: student ID, affiliate ID, spouse/partner ID, or DLC-sponsored ID.
 NOT if your ID is an Employee or Alumni ID.

 Can my spouse/partner get an MIT ID Card?

-As long as you are an MIT student or employee with a valid MIT ID, yes.
+As long as you are an MIT student, employee, retiree or alumni with a valid MIT ID, yes.
 You must first complete an online Spouse/Partner ID Application.

 Once you receive notification from Card Services that your request has been approved, your spouse/partner should bring the following items to Card Services to get his or her ID:

 - Your valid MIT ID (i.e., the MIT ID of the current student or employee)

 - A valid U.S. driver's license, U.S. passport, or U.S. government issued picture ID